haddersbadders/GIS-Docs/README.md

 # Overview

-Using [Eleventy](https://www.11ty.dev/) for a framework to develop GIS workshops
+Using [Eleventy](https://www.11ty.dev/) for a framework to develop GIS workshops.